I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-kegetprocessornumberfromindex.md

 <p>For example, if a multiprocessor system contains two groups, and each group contains 64 logical processors, the processor numbers in each group range from 0 to 63, but the systemwide processor indexes range from 0 to 127.</p>

-<p>To obtain the total number of active logical processors in the system, call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff552993">KeQueryActiveProcessorCountEx</a> routine.</p>

-<p>The <a href="https://msdn.microsoft.com/library/windows/hardware/ff552096">KeGetProcessorIndexFromNumber</a> routine converts a group number and a group-relative processor number to a systemwide processor index.</p>

-<p>The following code example uses the <b>KeQueryActiveProcessorCountEx</b> and <b>KeGetProcessorNumberFromIndex</b> routines to enumerate all active logical processors in the system:</p>

-<p>The constant value ALL_PROCESSOR_GROUPS is defined in Winnt.h and Ntdef.h. </p>

-<p>This routine accepts as input a processor index that identifies the processor across the entire multiprocessor system.
-The output value is a <b>PROCESSOR_NUMBER</b> structure that identifies a processor by its group number and its processor number within the group.</p>

-<p>For example, if a multiprocessor system contains two groups, and each group contains 64 logical processors, the processor numbers in each group range from 0 to 63, but the systemwide processor indexes range from 0 to 127.</p>

-<p>To obtain the total number of active logical processors in the system, call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff552993">KeQueryActiveProcessorCountEx</a> routine.</p>
+<p>To obtain the total number of active logical processors in the system, call the <a href="..\ntddk\nf-ntddk-kequeryactiveprocessorcountex.md">KeQueryActiveProcessorCountEx</a> routine.</p>

-<p>The <a href="https://msdn.microsoft.com/library/windows/hardware/ff552096">KeGetProcessorIndexFromNumber</a> routine converts a group number and a group-relative processor number to a systemwide processor index.</p>
+<p>The <a href="..\ntifs\nf-ntifs-kegetprocessorindexfromnumber.md">KeGetProcessorIndexFromNumber</a> routine converts a group number and a group-relative processor number to a systemwide processor index.</p>

 <p>The following code example uses the <b>KeQueryActiveProcessorCountEx</b> and <b>KeGetProcessorNumberFromIndex</b> routines to enumerate all active logical processors in the system:</p>